-With regard to the holding of the auctions, EEX reported one IT-related incident.
-The immediate response to the incident ensured the smooth conduct of the auction.
+With regard to the holding of the auctions, EEX reported a minor technical incident, which did not affect the correct completion of the auctions.
 EEX adopted measures to mitigate the risk of reoccurrence.

 EEX's Market Surveillance department surveyed all auctions with a view to detecting any market abuse, money laundering, terrorist financing or other criminal activities.
 No such wrongdoing was publicly reported.
 EEX's Market Surveillance department takes its instructions only from SMWA (Saxony's Ministry for Economy and Employment) and is independent of the exchange itself.